mayfrost/guides/INITIATION.md

 `mount /dev/sda1 /mnt/drive/boot/efi`
 * Create other directories under the new root directory.
 `mkdir -p /mnt/drive/{dev,sys,proc,tmp,usr/src,var}`

+Don't forget to create and mount the extra directories in the case you had created them.

 ## SETUP
 * On __CRUX__ run "_setup_", and if on UEFI during the setup select grub2-efi (if using GRUB 2), efibootmgr, and elfutils from opt (only select core, and say yes when you're asked if you want to select individual packages).
 And if you are not using LILO de-select it from core.